semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 }
 {% endhighlight %}

-Given that, the *CURL* request is the following :
+Given that, the *CURL* request is the following:

 {% highlight sh %}
 $>curl -XPOST http://localhost:9200/game_of_thrones/character/ -d '{"name": "Jon Snow","age": 14,"house": "Stark","gender": "male","biography": "Jon Snow is the bastard son of Eddard Stark, the lord of Winterfell.
 He is the half-brother of Arya, Sansa, Bran, Rickon and Robb.","tags": ["stark","nights watch","you know nothing"]}'
 {% endhighlight %}

-The response given by the cluster :
+The response given by the cluster:

 {% highlight json %}
 {
-    "_index" : "game_of_thrones",
+    "_index": "game_of_thrones",
-    "_type" : "character",
+    "_type": "character",
-    "_id" : "AU0QJ2sJ1MYCa_CVGtD5",
+    "_id": "AU0QJ2sJ1MYCa_CVGtD5",
-    "_version" : 1,
+    "_version": 1,
-    "created" : true
+    "created": true
 }
 {% endhighlight %}